ShoesForClues/eztask/README.md

   --[[
   NOTE: Invoking the signal will create a new thread each time which may add overhead.
 If you do not wish to create a new thread each time, pass a boolean as a second argument when attaching to the signal.
-You can also have a single thread yield on the signal in a loop.
   ]]

   local render_callback=render:attach(function()